dannsam/xenko-docs/manual/input/gamepads.md

 <span class="label label-doc-audience">Programmer</span>

 **Gamepads** are popular console input devices, e.g. Xbox Elite Wireless Controller and PS4 DualShock.
-Some players use gamepads instead of usual keyboard/mouse even on desktop platforms.
+Some players use gamepads instead of usual keyboard/mouse even on desktops.

 Each **Gamepad** brand has unique buttons and features.
 Therefore, it's important to understand how to handle gamepad input and what limitations **Xenko** has with regards to different gamepad types.